-EFFECTIVE 9/27/2023 OUR NEW PHONE NUMBER WILL BE 636-686-0580.
+MOVING: EFFECTIVE 9/27/2023 OUR NEW MAILING ADDRESS IS: P.O.
+BOX 2453, LAGUNA WOODS, CA 92637.
+PHONE NUMBER IS 636-686-0580.
 WE WILL NO LONGER HAVE A FAX NUMBER SO ALL CORRESPONDENCE SHOULD BE SENT BY EMAIL.

 The Seniors’ Resource Guide is our signature publication which is published every December in both print and online editions.
 Both editions include our area’s largest database of detailed business listings of resources for older adults which cover 12 counties in the Missouri / Illinois metro area.
 Coverage includes the Missouri counties of St. Louis, St. Louis City, Franklin, Jefferson and St. Charles.
 Illinois counties include Bond, Clinton, Madison, Monroe, Randolph, St. Clair and Washington.
 Our guide is used extensively by older adults, families, caregivers and professionals.